geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

  Save: Set to 1 to save the spectrum to a disk file (.fits).
  xcenter: x-location of extraction (in pixels)
  ycenter: y-location of extraction (in pixels)
+ highpass: highpass filter the image when determining centroid?
- inner_sky_radius: inner radius used in defining sky subtraction annulus
+ inner_sky_radius: inner radius used in defining sky subtraction annulus section
- outer_sky_radius: outer radius used in defining sky subtraction annulus
+ outer_sky_radius: outer radius used in defining sky subtraction annulus section
  override: allows input of a new extraction radius, and the use/non-use of c_ap_scaling
  extraction_radius: Radius used to define annulus for source extraction.
 This keyword is only active if the override keyword is set, or if the CEXTR_AP keyword, set by the Calibrate Photometric Flux primitive (gpi_calibrate_photometric_flux.pro) is not present in the header
  c_ap_scaling: keyword that activates the scaling of the apertures with wavelength.
 This keyword is only active if the override keyword is set, or if the C_AP_SC keyword, set by the Calibrate Photometric Flux primitive (gpi_calibrate_photometric_flux.pro) is not present in the header
  display: window used to display the extracted spectrum plot
  save_ps_plot: saves a postscript version of the plot if desired